pulasthi/technologies/chapters/tech/apache-arrow.md

 engine.
 Performance is enhanced by grouping relevant data as close as possible in a column format.
 Many programming languages are supported such a Java, C, C++, Python and it is anticipated that languages will be added as it grows.
-It is still in early development but has released a 0.1.0 build.
+It is still in early development but it has released a 0.1.0 build.